Here you can find answeres to the most frequently asked questions about membership.

 Should I pay with a debit/credit card in the self-service or through a bank transfer?

-We send invoices to all students before the term starts.
+We send invoices to all students with a Swedish adress before the term starts.
 But the quickest and easiest way to become a member, is to pay the membership fee by debit or credit card through our online self-service.

 Should I choose “Inloggning” or “Registrera ny medlem” of the online self-service?